gillworks/ai-game-studio/README.md

    cp .env.example .env
    ```

-2. Add your GitHub Personal Access Token and OpenAI API key to the `.env` file:
+2. Add your API keys and GitHub configuration to the `.env` file:

    ```
    GITHUB_TOKEN=your_personal_access_token